dsflow-io/dsflow/README.md

 - Dsflow CLI uses python scripts to execute `docker-compose`... that's definitely NOT a great design.
 In the future we'll either use 100% bash scripts or use docker Python libraries.
 - Currently, the `ds` partition is compulsory.
 We're not making it easy to use hourly or weekly partitions of data.
 - Fact tables vs. dimension tables: this is pure convention... dsflow doesn't yet help you deal specifically with one type or the other.
 It's an issue when running `dsflow.load_tables()`: we assume that all tables are fact tables, and all partitions are loaded.
-Don't forget to filter your table using the `ds` partition.
+In Spark SQL, a `ds` column is automatically added: it allows you to select the data from the latest partition (using for instance `WHERE ds = '2017-12-05'`).